TJGorrie/melonProbes/README.md

 For both lists (450k, and EPIC), the probe design has been queried by others and identified probes that are known to cross-hybridise or have underlying SNPs within their probe sequence.
 We extend these probe lists by using more than 30,000 450K array samples to identify probes which are frequently and technically low quality.

-These include checking detection P values, beadcounts, variation and minor allele frequencies.
-This tool can be used alongside Zhou's or Pidsley's probelists and will be compatible with methylumi, minfi and bigmelon objects with additional generic functions for alternative frameworks.
+These include checking beta-values, detection P values, beadcounts, variation and minor allele frequencies.
+This tool can be used alongside Zhou's or Pidsley's probelists and is compatible with methylumi and minfi objects with additional generic functions for alternative frameworks. testProbes method will be adapted to bigmelon package, too.

 While it would be important to test all probes for potential problems, the default parameters are set up so the most problematic probes (therefore least likely to be reproduced) are tested.
 However with the correct parameters you will be able to test all probes.
+We strongly suggest to customize parameters in line with the requirements and data nature.

 ## Installation
 The melonProbes package can be install using `devtools`
 ```
-devtools::install_github('tjgorrie/melonProbes')
+devtools::install_github('gizemaliskan/melonProbes')
 ```

 ## Features